bashbaug/OpenCLPapers/OpenCLOnLinux.md

 If you see `libOpenCL.so` listed, but you see `not found` instead of a path name, then you either don't have a `libOpenCL.so` on your system, or your application can't find it.

 If you don't see `libOpenCL.so` listed at all, this could be caused by several reasons, but most likely your application is dynamically loading a `libOpenCL.so` or another library that uses OpenCL.
-I'd still check that `libOpenCL.so` is properly installed in this case.
+It is still a good idea to check that `libOpenCL.so` is properly installed in this case.

 #### Installing and Finding `libOpenCL.so`